-A key figure in UST ice hockey success for nearly 40 seasons as a player, assistant coach and head coach, Jeff Boeser (pronounced BESS-er) was named head coach in April 2010 following the retirement of 23-year head coach Terry Skrypek.
+A key figure in St. Thomas ice hockey success for nearly 40 seasons as a player, assistant coach and head coach, Jeff Boeser (pronounced BESS-er) was named head coach in April 2010 following the retirement of 23-year head coach Terry Skrypek.

-The 2017-18 campaign marks his eighth season as the Tommies head coach, and he's been an integral part of UST's current streak of 35 consecutive winning seasons.
+The 2018-19 campaign will mark his ninth season as the Tommie head coach, and he's been an integral part of UST's current streak of 36 consecutive winning seasons.
 He's guiding the Toms to seven top-two MIAC finishes in his first eight seasons -- six championships, two seconds, and one tie for third place.

 In his first season as head coach, Boeser led the Tommies to a second-place conference finish with a 9-5-2 record.
 He came back in 2011-12 with an MIAC championship team that ranked as high as No. 5 in the national polls.
 The Tommies finished 18-6-2 overall and lost 3-1 on the road in the NCAA playoffs to eventual champion St. Norbert.
 Boeser was named MIAC Coach of the Year after his Toms won 11 in a row and claimed the conference title by eight points.